STEllAR-GROUP/hpxMP/README.md

 # Code summary

-The intel openMP runtime calls are implemented in intel_hpxMP.cpp.
+The intel and gcc openMP runtime calls are implemented in intel_hpxMP.cpp/ gcc_hpxMP.cpp.
-The OMPT support is implemented in ompt_hpx_general.cpp The gcc support is implemented in gcc_hpxMP.cpp
-The bulk of the work is donein hpx_runtime.cpp.
+The OMPT support is implemented in ompt_hpx_general.cpp The bulk of the work is donein hpx_runtime.cpp.
 All of the structs/classes of interest are defined in hpx_runtime.h.